January 1, 2019

 A study of the commercial real estate market indicated that there is an average inflationary trend of 1% per year.

 A study of the real estate market for vacant lots indicated that the market is stable with no general upward or downward trend.
 Residential vacant lots are now being valued on a price per square foot basis.

 Values on specific properties may not follow the general trend because of changes in the property, correction of descriptive information or adjustment of values based on sales of similar properties.
-Value notices will be mailed on March 1, 2018 this year.
+Value notices will be mailed on or before March 1, 2019 this year.

 Brad A. Wright